Numerical Simulations of Noisy Quantum Circuits for Computational Chemistry: Variational Quantum Eigensolver Methods

+We also study the effect of noise on circuits generated using the randomized compiling method that are logically equivalent to the UCCD one parameter ansatz but have a higher gate depth.
+Specifically, we consider randomized compiling to transform ansatz circuits by introducing independent, random single-qubit gates such that the output circuit is logically equivalent to the original \cite{RCcircuits}.
 The technique is implemented by dividing gate sets into so-called `easy' and `hard' gates and then reorganizing the original circuit into clock cycles alternating between a round of easy and hard gates applied to disjoint qubits per cycle \cite{RCcircuits}.
 Each round of easy gates is conjugated by a twirling gate $T_k$ from a twirling gate set and an inverse operator $T_{k-1}^c$.
 The original single qubit gates and the twirling gates are then compiled into new easy gate cycles.

-While randomized compiling can offer improvements in circuit performance \cite{hashim2021randomized}, our investigation does not test such promises due to the selected noise model described next.
+Randomized compiling was developed to address coherent and correlated noise by effectively transforming the noise into a stochastic Pauli noise channel.
+While randomized compiling can offer improvements in circuit performance \cite{hashim2021randomized}, our investigation does not test such promises due to the selected noise model described in the next section.
 Rather, we investigate the role that additional gates in the ansatz circuit have on the increased circuit depth and output state fidelity.
-We limit our analysis to random compiling of the UCCD ansatz circuit using the commercially available TrueQ software package \cite{trueq}.
+We limit our analysis to randomized compiling of the UCCD ansatz circuit due to its simplicity and single variational parameter.
+At the time that we used the commercially available TrueQ software package to generate these circuits, it was not equipped to compile parametrized operators of the circuit.\cite{trueq}.